thejhoffman/advent-of-code-2022/README.md

 ### Day 6
 Today's puzzle was very easy this time around.
 I do not have anything else to really say about today's puzzle.

+### Day 7
+This puzzle was fairly difficult this time.
+I was not sure were to start with this one, I did look online first to get an idea on how to begin.
+I looks like this problem benefits from using a tree structure.

+I built my own class for this and used recursion for looping through the commands.
+One takeaway I gained from this was that I ran into python's recursion depth limit.
+I looked online and found out that the limit can be overridden, but it is not recommended to do so.

+I ended up overriding that limit to get the solution to the puzzle for the time being, but a refactor should be done to remove the recursion element.